mistsys/proto-siem/README.md

 # Centralized Security Logging SIEM

-A comprehensive log management and analysis solution that can be used to analyze events that could affect the security of the infrastructure and take actions.
+A comprehensive log management and event analysis SIEM solution that provides an insight into your AWS infrastructure using the ELK stack.
 With multiple account and services provisioned, the amount and variety of logs can include service-specific metrics and log files, additional data, such as API calls, configuration changes etc..
 Log files from web servers, applications, and operating systems also provide valuable data, though in different formats, and in a random and distributed fashion.
-The aim is to effectively consolidate, manage, and analyze these different logs
+The aim is to effectively consolidate, manage, and analyze critical logs.

 ## Getting Started

-Requirement for getting started with deploying the solution.
+The solution requires an AWS account with Admin User access.

 ## Prerequisites

-Required Resources
+Knowledge about deploying the Lambda Functions and configuring AWS managed ElasticSearch.

 ## Installing